lager History, Family Crest & Coats of Arms

-Where did the French lager family come from?
-What is the French lager family crest and coat of arms?
-When did the lager family first arrive in the United States?
-Where did the various branches of the family go?
-What is the lager family history?The prestigious French surname lager is a proud sign of a rich and dynamic ancestry.
+The prestigious French surname lager is a proud sign of a rich and dynamic ancestry.
 The earliest forms of hereditary surnames in France were the patronymic surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
 The patronyms were derived from a variety of given names that were of many different origins.
 As well as the names of the saints of the Christian Church, many of the most common French surnames are derived from personal names of Germanic origin.
 The surname lager is derived from the Old German personal name Leodegar, meaning people spear.

 Spelling variations of this family name include: Leger, Léger, Liogier, Légier, Legier, Legerat, Légerat, Legeret, Légeret, Legeron, Légeron, Legere and many more.

-Another 147 words (10 lines of text) are included under the topic Early lager Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early lager Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: